-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Yorkshire Cycle Map>>

-There are several National Cycle Network signed routes in the county many of which have been mapped and can be viewed and downloaded below.
+There are several National Cycle Networksigned routes in the county many of which have been mapped and can be viewed and downloaded below.

 For more information on cycle routes in Yorkshire including tips, advice and free cycle maps please click here

 |Aire Valley Towpath||16 miles (26 km)||Follow the Leeds & Liverpool Canal and the River Aire from Leeds to Bingley on this waterside cycle or walk.
-The route follows NCN route 66 and passes Kirkstall Abbey, Bramley Fall, Rodley, Calverley Woods, Apperley Bridge, Thackley, Shipley, Hirst Wood and Dowley Gap with both countryside and urban sections to enjoy.|
+The route runs for about 16 miles following National Cycle Route 66 past Kirkstall Abbey, Bramley Fall, Rodley Nature Reserve, Calverley Woods, Apperley Bridge, Thackley, Shipley, Hirst Wood and Dowley Gap with both countryside and urban sections to enjoy.|

 |Anglers Country Park||2 miles (2.5 km)||Enjoy a peaceful walk or cycle around this pretty country park in Wakefield.
 The park consists of a large lake and pretty pond with several bird hides for you to observe the wildfowl visitors.
 These includes herons, coots, mallard, pied wagtail, osprey, widgeon and yellow wagtail.
 The lakeside path is perfect for a nice, easy stroll or ride. |